develffn/FundX-KB/analytics-panels/chart/chart-settings.md

 ---
 description: >-
-  Here you will learn about the basic chart settings in Quantower.
+  Here you will learn about the basic chart settings in FundX.
 To access this menu, right-click on the chart and select 'Settings' in the menu.
 ---